-- [2.8.2.1.
-To visually emphasize and escalate the optical warning symbol a yellow steering control with moving hands shall be used during the transition phase.] - [2.8.2.2.
-With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through the driver.
-In the case where the pictorial information shown in the example below would be used, at least the hands or the steering control shall be turned to red.]
+[2.8.2.2.
+With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action through the driver.]

+[With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to emphasize the urgency of an action through the driver and at least the hands or the steering control shall be turned to red.]